 Top Ten Tuesday is a weekly meme hosted by The Broke and the Bookish in which we list our top tens of different topics each week!

-This week’s topic is “top ten authors that I’d put on my auto-buy list.”
+This week’s topic is “top ten series I’d like to start but haven’t yet.”

 • • •